On the night Kelly Clark qualified for a record fifth Olympics, a woman half her age made her first team.

 She got Iris, a golden retriever puppy.
 Iris faithfully stayed at Clark’s side for endless hours of physical therapy.

-In her first contest back last February, Clark won the U.S. Grand Prix at Mammoth, which is now her home mountain.
+In one of her first contests back last February, Clark won the U.S. Grand Prix at Mammoth, which is now her home mountain.
 It was the same day her New England Patriots won the Super Bowl with their own comeback.

 Mastro, a 17-year-old from Southern California, could be called the most improved U.S. female halfpipe rider in the last year.